Before you read:

 One good article can lead you to another - even an "average" article might lead you do a better one.
 Take a look at the reference list to find more resources to follow.

-This video shows how to recognise a scholarly journal article, using our valuable checklist for evaluating sources.
+This video shows how to identify a scholarly article

 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and acknowledge Traditional Owners of the lands where our staff and students, live, learn and work.